cmotc/old_tox_wiki/Ideas.md

 IMPORTANT: Release two UIs, an "advanced" one (so powerusers don't feel like the UI is in their way) and a more "intuitive" one (so average users get started quickly)

 de geso
-- > I would suggest a "Advanced options" where the advanced users can rejoice with all kinds of options (and it doesn't frighten the normalfags, since it's not shown by default).
+- > I would suggest a "Advanced options" where the advanced users can rejoice with all kinds of options (and it doesn't frighten the newbs, since it's not shown by default).
 Also, 2 UIs would be chaos to maintain.